A Novel Chinese Dialect TTS Frontend with Non-Autoregressive Neural Machine Translation

 \subsubsection{GLAT}

-GLAT \cite{qian2020glancing} is an optimized transformer-based non-autoregressive translation model.
-A typical NAT model can only learn limited word dependencies in the target sentences since it outputs predictions completely in parallel.
-To address the problem, GLAT adopts a two-pass decoding strategy during training.
+GLAT \cite{qian2020glancing} is a transformer-based NAT translation model with optimized training strategies.
+Typical NAT models can only learn limited word dependencies since they output predictions completely in parallel.
+To solve the problem, GLAT adopts a two-pass decoding strategy during training.
 The first pass is to get an output prediction directly.
 Then, a proportion of target words will be sampled to ``tell" the decoder by replacing the decoder input.
 The second pass is to predict the remaining unsampled words.
 During inference, only the first pass decoding is performed, which ensures the inference speed is as fast as a typical NAT model.